 - Culture, Politics, Human Interest, Human Rights, and Social Issues

 Iran in the 1980s was a dark place.
 The country was a few years into its socially repressive 1979 Islamic revolution and Saddam Hussein’s Iraq had launched a brutal war against the new Islamic Republic.
 But progressive Iranians fought to shine a beacon of life in the darkness.
 One of them was Kamran Mellat.

 Mellat was passionate about rock music and his mission was to share it with other Iranians.
-A generation of young people discovered David Bowie, Bob Dylan and many others thanks to his work.
-Jethro Tull was Mellat’s favourite band – inspiring him to call his underground music service Stereo Tull.
+A generation of young people discovered The Rolling Stones, The Beatles, Bob Dylan, Leonard Cohen, Pink Floyd, The Doors, and many others thanks to his work.
+Jethro Tull was Mellat’s favorite band – inspiring him to call his underground music service Stereo Tull.

 - Ala Mohseni ...
 Director, Producer, Videographer, Editor

 Browse documentary films on The D-Word